 What kind of cucumber is best for these pickles?

 That said, any fresh cucumbers work well in this recipe from English cucumbers and even baby or gherkins pickles for 2-bite size snacks.
-Note: baby gherkins need 48 hours in the fridge to absorb the flavor.

-How to make easy 5 minute Refrigerator Dill Pickles:
+How to make Refrigerator Dill Pickles:

-Pickles are ready to eat in 5 hours – best the next day after refrigerating 24 hours.
+Transfer the pickles to the fridge.
+Pickles are ready to eat in 3-5 hours – best after 24 hours refrigeration.

 Common Questions:

 Can I use dry dill instead of fresh?
-No, I recommend fresh dill for the best flavor.

 Do I need to boil the brine?
-Nope—this recipe doesn’t require any cooking at all.

-Can the pickling liquid be reused?
 Yes!
-Just add fresh cucumbers and allow time for flavor.
+Just add fresh cucumbers and allow time for the brine to do its job.

-Are they ready to eat right away?
-Technically yes – but for best results and flavor, wait 4-5 hours up to overnight.
+Technically yes – but for best results and bold flavor, wait 3-5 hours up to overnight.

 Do I crush the peppercorns?
-No – use whole peppercorns in this recipe.

 - Add hot peppers (jalapenos) for a spicy pickle.